Welcome to today's edition of the Rush 24-7 podcast.

 And if you want me to repeat it, I will.

-I know it's gonna upset some of you.
+I know it's going to upset some of you.

-I know there's a very tense and touchy subject for a lot of you out there, as I've heard from you, but it it just it just doesn't appear that let's put it this way her her questionnaire was not impressive.
+I know this is a very tense and touchy subject for a lot of you out there, because I've heard from you, but it just doesn't appear that, let's put it this way: her questionnaire was not impressive.

-So Bush was asked about this today during his press conference uh with the uh Palestinian leader Mahmoud Abbas.
+So, Bush was asked about this today during his press conference with the Palestinian leader Mahmoud Abbas.

-Reuters reporter Steve Holly Alreuters reporter Steve Holland says Senator Specter called the rollout of the Myers nomination chaotic.
+Reuters reporter Steve Holliday Alreuters reporter Steve Holland says, Senator Specter called the rollout of the Myers nomination chaotic.

 Is that a fair criticism?